ShiroleBlanc/ShiroleBlanc/README.md

 - 👋 Hi, I’m @ShiroleBlanc
 - 👀 I’m interested in learning programming skills to be able to work
-- 🌱 I’m currently learning: html, css and javascrypt
+- 🌱 I’m currently learning: html, css and javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...